 History of the Neighborhood

-The epicenter of the neighborhood, the Gare de Lyon, was originally built for the World Exposition of 1900.
-Known for its stylish architecture and striking clock tower, the train station is one of the busiest in Europe.
+At the heart of this district lies the Gare de Lyon station, an ornate structure originally built for the World Exposition of 1900.
+Known for its elegant architecture and striking clock tower, the train station is one of the busiest in Europe.
 It is also home to Le Train Bleu restaurant, serving travelers since 1901.

 For over a century and up until 1960, the area now housing the Bercy Village was an immense market for wine vendors, including the white stone cellars of Cour St Emilion.